bptlab/ark_automate/wiki/Concept-Starting-and-orchestrating-Bots.md

 ### Higher Abstraction Frameworks

 There are some frameworks using one (or more) of these basic approaches but are one abstraction layer higher for the user.
-In particular, I looked at pusher and socket.io.
+In particular, pusher and socket.io were looked at.
 Pusher is based on a publish subscribe approach simular to SSE and it seems to be very easy to use.
 The biggest disadvantage was that it is not open-source but ultimatly one would have to pay for it.
 Socket.io is a highly popular (> 4 Mio. weekly npm downloads) open source framework.
 It is mainly based on websocket communication but is also able to seamlessly switch to a long polling approach in the background if websockets do not work.

 ### Decision

-In the end, I decided for socket.io as it is open-cource, well-supported, 'easy' to use, robust and websocket based enabling a bidirectional communication.
+In the end, we decided for socket.io as it is open-cource, well-supported, 'easy' to use, robust and websocket based enabling a bidirectional communication.
-To get started I can recommend reading [this](https://socket.io/docs/v4/index.html) introduction to socket.io.
-Especially these two subpages [1](https://socket.io/docs/v4/server-socket-instance/) & [2](https://socket.io/docs/v4/client-socket-instance/) are relevant for our usecase.
+To get started it is recommended reading [this](https://socket.io/docs/v4/index.html) introduction to socket.io.
+Especially these two subpages [1](https://socket.io/docs/v4/server-socket-instance/) & [2](https://socket.io/docs/v4/client-socket-instance/) are relevant for this usecase.

 ## How the new approach with socket.io was implemented in the ark automate product